thanasisKirmizis/thanasisKirmizis/README.md

 🔭 Working on my thesis on "Detection of smoking events from inertial data collected in free-living environments with the use of a smartwatch".

-🎯 Also spending my free time trying to convinve myself to develop personal side-projects!
+🎯 Also spending my free time trying to convince myself to develop personal side-projects!

 ## How to connect